T of C

 Occasionally, something is transmitted, but it's often riddled with contradictions and distortions — pieces are buried in muddled notation.
 Phrases obscure their own melodies; forms and sounds are rendered crude and indistinct.
 One finds no way to trace the threads — it is like standing before a wall or gazing at the ocean in vain.
 Today’s students suffer even more from this confusion!

 Alas!
-With frivolity all around and the Grand Sound rarely heard, who would see this as more than a worn-out broom, let alone understand the depth of my labor?
-Yet I have heard it said: one who clutches uncut jade will not sell it in Chu; one who plays the se will not perform for the lords of Qi.
-A gentleman holds fast to his purpose—that is all.
-Whether this work will be embraced or neglected is not for me to decide.
+With frivolous elegance all around, and the truly great music very scarce, this treasure is viewed as no more than an old worn-out broom.
+Who can understand the depth of my unceasing labor?
+Yet I have heard it said: one who clutches raw jade (knows inner worth) will not move to Chu; one who plays the se will not be infatuated with (worldly states such as) Qi.
+Noble people hold fast to their purpose — and this is the way it is.
+This work may be neglected or may be embraced, but this not for me to decide.

-As for myself, coarse and limited as I am, shallow in understanding and narrow in learning, I have not mastered the way of composition.
-I can but awkwardly wield my brush and impudently raise my voice, as if competing with the sounds of ancient court musicians.
-Compared to the great worthies of old — true luminaries of a hundred generations—how dare I flatter myself?
+As for myself, coarse and limited as I am, shallow in understanding and narrow in learning, I have not mastered the art of creativity.
+With an embarrassed face I wield my lance (unqualified as I am), aware that a true master of sound like Yongmen (Zhou) had sound that was both powerful and moving.
+Compared to the great worthies of old — true luminaries of a hundred generations — how dare I flatter myself?

 And yet, the Way of the qin is vast indeed!
 It is what expresses the harmony of the five notes, cultivates uprightness of feeling, and communicates with the virtue of spirit and the divine.
 Unless one’s heart dwells in spacious stillness, cleaving to authenticity and transcending mere ink and sound, attaining natural ease amidst forests, wind, water, and moonlight—who could truly be part of this Way?